digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/contract_keys.rst

 Submitted commands are evaluated in parallel, both on a single node and across different nodes.

 The evaluated command is then sent to the sync service, which runs Canton's :ref:`commit protocol <canton-overview>`.
-The protocol provides a linear ordering of all transactions on a single domain, and participants check all transactions for conflicts, with an earlier-transaction-wins policy.
+The protocol provides a linear ordering of all transactions on a single synchronizer, and participants check all transactions for conflicts, with an earlier-transaction-wins policy.
 As participants only see parts of transactions (the joint :ref:`projection <da-model-projections>` of the parties they host), they only check conflicts on contracts for which they host stakeholders.
 During conflict detection, positive key lookups (that find a contract ID based on a key) are treated as ordinary ``fetch`` commands on the found contract ID, and the contract ID is checked to still be active.
 Negative key lookups, on the other hand, are never checked by Canton (a malicious submitter, for example, can always successfully claim that the lookup was negative).